 Being a student at TRU is an experience I will never forget.
 At first it was hard, I did not know where to go, or about the supports available.
 I would go to class and then go straight back home.
-Academically, I was doing ok, then eventually I found House 5 (Cplul'kw'ten).
-That is where I found the support I needed to get through university and with family support my cat.
-Along with being an Indigenous mentor on campus, I am also a member-at-large in the TRU Students' Union equity committee, and a member of Kappa Beta Gamma (TRU's sorority).
-As a mentor at Cplul'kw'ten, my goal is to do my best to help make university life a bit more fun, and hopefully a lot less stressful.
-When you see me around, feel free to come ask me anything or simply say hello! - Lesley Campbell
+Academically, I was doing okay, then eventually I found House 5 (Cplúl'kw'ten).
+That is where I found the support I needed to get through university and with family support from home I started to show improvement.
+By the end of my studies, I flourished.
+I studied abroad in Australia for a semester, came back and became a TRU World ambassador and an Indigenous mentor.

-- Mathilda Chillihitzia
+- Mathilda Michel